RyanBuck182/preview-image-grabber/README.md

 1. Find the PIG extension and click on it
 1. Paste your link into the input box
 1. Click the `Get Preview Image` button

+(eventually it will be on the chrome web store, making this easier)